yingshaoxo/artificial-intelligence-for-idiots/robot.md

 Normally, `robot` is the early structure of `AI`

-As we get deep and deep, `AI` will not be limited by its shape.
+As we get deeper and deeper, `AI` will not be limited by its shape.

-In other words, it can be anywhere.
+In other words, it can be anything that has wisdom, for example, a program.